-Whilst recognising that mining is a heavily male dominated industry, the Board and Leadership team is committed to driving improved representation of female talent across all levels of our workforce.
-A highlight for the year has been the increase of 17% in the female participation rate of our overall workforce.
-Although the Senior Management cohort has seen a reduction (as per the above table) in female participation, this is not a result of less females in this cohort, rather that the cohort has grown by an additional headcount in FY21.
-The 25% female representation on the Board not only brings significant value-adding experience to the business, it also provides the opportunity for these Board members to be important role models for others within the Company and industry.
-Building upon this diversity of thought and experience will be a continued focus of attention whenever any new Board and Senior Management appointments are considered and the Board believes that the target of not less than 30% female representation on the Board is achievable by 2023 as part of a Board renewal process.
+Whilst recognising that mining is a heavily male dominated industry, the Board and Leadership Team are committed to driving improved representation of female talent across all levels of our workforce.
+A highlight for the year has been the increase of 4.5% in the female participation rate of our senior leaders.
+Although the Group-wide female participation rate has seen a reduction (as per the above table), this is not a result of less females in this cohort, rather that the cohort has grown by an additional headcount in FY22 arising from the acquisition of 100% of the Ernest Henry operation.
+The 25% female representation we maintained on the Board not only brings significant value-adding experience to the business, it also provides the opportunity for these Board members to be important role models for others within the Company and industry.
+Building upon this diversity of thought and experience will be a continued focus of attention whenever any new Board and Senior Management appointments are considered.
+When evaluating candidates for Board positions, the Nomination and Remuneration Committee considers a broad range of diversity, including professional experience, skills, background, nationality, race and gender.
+The Board believes that the target of not less than 30% female representation on the Board is achievable by 2024 as part of a Board renewal process.

-Following on from the success of the Dignity & Respect training program that was delivered in FY20, a combination of refresher training as well as targeted training was delivered across the sites in FY21, with the objective of continuing to build on the Company's commitment to an inclusive, diverse and high achieving culture.
-The training was designed and facilitated as interactive sessions and presented participants with an opportunity to discuss the standards that leaders have set, share their own personal and professional experiences and to understand the support that the Company provides to ensure that these standards are met.
-In addition, the sessions allowed the site management to constructively address any specific feedback raised.
-In May 2021, management launched the Inclusion Awareness Project as part of the Company's FY22 Balanced Business Plan.
-The purpose of the project is to highlight management's commitment to an inclusive culture that supports our people to feel a strong sense of belonging and ability to thrive at work, thus enabling a high achieving culture.
-The project team consists of representatives from all sites and the Group office, and includes a diverse range of roles, cultural backgrounds, demographic groups and thinking.
-They will serve as project champions and partner with site and Group Leadership Teams and the People and Culture department to deliver Inclusion Awareness education, support leaders in having meaningful conversations with their teams, sharing success stories, and learnings, as well as identifying and acting on improvement opportunities throughout FY22 and beyond.
-These efforts will also benefit Evolution by supporting the Company's desired position as an employer of choice.
+Following on from the success of the Dignity & Respect training program that was delivered in FY21, management launched the Inclusion Awareness Project as part of the Company's FY22 Balanced Business Plan (BBP).
+The purpose of the project was to help drive management's commitment for an inclusive culture that supports our people to feel a strong sense of belonging and ability to thrive at work, thus enabling a high achieving culture.
+A project Inclusion and Diversity (I&D) team was formed consisting of representatives from all sites and the Group office, including a diverse range of roles, cultural backgrounds and demographic groups, tenure and work experience.
+The role of the project team is to serve as champions and partner with site and Group Leadership Teams and the People and Culture department to support Inclusion Awareness communication, drive site work place improvements encompassing inclusive symbols and facilities, share success stories and learnings, and identify and act on improvement opportunities.
+These efforts also benefit Evolution by supporting the Company's desired position to be an employer of choice.
+The team made several recommendations which will be further developed in FY23.
+A leader-led approach to inclusion education for our leaders has been implemented.
+All people leaders to Superintendent level and above participated in the training in FY22, covering the steps to an inclusive organisation, inclusive leadership practices, behaviours and systems, addressing biases and nurturing an environment of psychological safety.